plainheart/bing-translate-api/README.md

 ### Microsoft Translator <sup>🆕</sup>

 Added since v4.0.0.
 More stable and powerful.
 Both free service and paid service are supported.
-Feel free to take a try!
+Feel free to give it a try!

 Read the [README](./src/met/README.md) for more details.